larjen/WPRestApiExtensions/README.md

 # WPRestApiExtensions

-Extends the WP-REST API to get additional fields from responses.
+Extends the WP-REST API with custom read only endpoints.

 ## Installation